-- Buy a General Knowledge book– The students should be updated with the current affairs in order to be successful in the general knowledge section of the examination.
+- Buy a General Knowledge book– The students should be updated with the current affairs in order to ensure a good score in the examination.
 The students are advised to purchase a general knowledge book to keep themselves updated.

-- Be consistent- It’s not important to be a genius to crack the NTS Examination.
-The student should be consistent in his/ her preparation and avoid laziness.
-Consistency is the key to the NTSE lock.
+- Be consistent- The student should be consistent in his/ her preparation and avoid laziness.
+Consistency is the key to the crack NTSE.

-- Reference Books- Apart from following the books published by NCERT for preparing, the student should go through other reference books prepared specifically for the examination.
-Some of the highly efficient books have been mentioned above.
+- Reference Books- Apart from following the books published by NCERT for preparing, the student should go through other reference books for the examination.

-- Mock test and Sample papers- Prepare through mock tests.
-They make the student acquainted with the type of questions that are expected to be in the examination paper.
+- Mock test and Sample papers- Prepare through mock tests which make the student acquainted with the type of questions that are expected in the examination paper.

 - Analyse performance- The students should constantly analyse what is easy for them, what comes across as hard for them and what takes a lot of effort and time.
-They should constantly work on improving on what they like.
 Students should prepare in such a way that even if it is slow they should constantly make some progress.
 Preparation is pointless without rectifying errors.

-- Time management- Since NTSE is based on multiple-choice question (MCQ) format, all the questions carry 4 options amongst which the student has to identify the correct one.
+- Time management- Since NTSE is based on multiple-choice question (MCQ) format, each question carry 4 options from which the student has to identify the correct one.
 The student should be very careful to work on his/her time management skills in order to complete the examination.